DataDog/integrations-core/docs/developer/base/logs-crawlers.md

 Some systems expose their logs from HTTP endpoints instead of files that the Logs Agent can tail.
 In such cases, you can create an Agent integration to crawl the endpoints and submit the logs.

-This diagram shows how a logs crawler agent integration that fits into the agent.
+The following diagram illustrates how crawling logs integrates into the Datadog Agent.

 <div align="center" markdown="1">